DigitalProductschool/AgenticAICoach/README.md

-# 🚀 Atlas of Open-Source Agentic Coaches for AI Entrepreneurs
+# 🚀 Atlas of Agentic Coaches for AI Entrepreneurs

 AI entrepreneurship is a journey, one filled with rapid innovation, powerful decisions, and constant adaptation.
 As AI entrepreneurs, we **navigate multiple landscapes**, from problem-solution fit to rapid prototyping, user experience of AI features, and ethical AI considerations.